Master of Science, Applied, in Physical Therapy

-The professional Master of Science in Occupational Therapy is a 58-credit degree program that includes one thousand hours of fieldwork education over 5 semesters.
-The educational approach is consistent with adult learning and reflective clinical practice.
-The curriculum uses a case-based, problem-solving, self-directed approach across the lifespan.
-Strong links between academic and clinical fieldwork education are emphasized throughout the educational process.
-Course work will focus on client-centered and evidence-based practice, clinical reasoning, ethics and professionalism as essential components for the development of a humanistic, ethical, knowledgeable, competent, critical thinking and problem-solving Occupational Therapist within the domains of musculoskeletal, neurological and mental health.
-The master's project is designed to develop research skills and scholarly contribution to health care delivery or clinical education.
+The professional Master of Science in Physical Therapy is a 58-credit degree program that includes one thousand hours of fieldwork education over 5 semesters.
+The educational approach is consistent with adult learning, inspiring self-directed learning and case-based studies of individuals across the lifespan.
+Strong links between academic and clinical fieldwork education are emphasized throughout the educational program.
+In addition to fieldwork, course work will focus on client-centred and evidence-based practice in the three core areas of Physical Therapy practice: orthopedics, neurology and cardiorespiratory areas.
+Courses also cover professionalism, advanced clinical practice, research methodology and health management and education.
+The master's project is designed to develop research skills and scholarly appreciation of rehabilitation practice and research, management/health care delivery and clinical education.